Available in real-time and big data analytics.

 - The size of the buffer can be set using one of the following options:

-- Distance—Uses a constant value (all buffers will be the same size).
+- Distance—Uses a constant value (all buffers are the same size).

 - Field—Uses values from a field (different features can have different-sized buffers).